Package 'runner'

 ## End(Not run)

-Apply running function
+Apply function on running windows

 Description